 - Precaution: Place patient in slight Trendelenburg position as tolerated to reduce the risk of air embolism.
 If femoral approach is used, place patient in supine position. - 2.
-Prep and drape puncture site as required. - Perform skin wheal with desired needle (25 Ga. or 22 Ga. needle).
-In kits where provided, the SharpsAway IITM Locking Disposal Cup is used for the disposal of needles (15 Ga. - 30 Ga.).

-• Using one-handed technique, firmly push needles into disposal cup holes (refer to Fig. 2).
+Prep area of anticipated venipuncture. - 3.
+Drape puncture site as required. - Perform skin wheal with desired needle (25 Ga. or 22 Ga. needle).
+In kits where provided, the SharpsAway IITM Locking Disposal Cup is used for the disposal of needles.
+(15 Ga. - 30 Ga.) - Using one-handed technique, firmly push needles into disposal cup holes (refer to Fig. 2)

-- Once placed into the disposal cup, needles will be automatically secure in place so that they cannot be reused. - Discard the entire cup, at completion of the procedure, into an approved sharps container
+Once placed into disposal cup, needles will be automatically secured in place so that they cannot be reused.
+Discard entire cup, at completion of procedure, into an approved sharps container.

 Precaution: Do not attempt to remove needles that have been placed into cup.
-These needles are permanently secured in place.
-Damage may occur to the needle if it is forced out of the disposal cup.
+These needles are secured in place.
+Damage may occur to needles if they are forced out of disposal cup.

-- 4. Prepare flow-directed catheter according to manufacturer's instructions.
+- Prepare flow-directed catheter according to manufacturer's instructions.
 Wet balloon with flush solution to facilitate passage through valve of catheter contamination shield.
-Precaution: Do not inflate balloon prior to insertion through catheter contamination shield to minimize the risk of balloon damage. - Ensure that double TwistLock[TM] of catheter contamination shield is fully opened (refer to Fig. 3).
+Precaution: Do not inflate balloon prior to insertion through catheter contamination shield to minimize the risk of balloon damage. - Ensure that double TwistLockTM of catheter contamination shield is fully opened (refer to Fig. 3).